commercelayer/commercelayer-react-components/README.md

 This token will be used to authorize the API calls of all its child components.
 That's why the presence of (at least) one `CommerceLayer` component is mandatory — it must wrap every other component you need to use.

-> Please note that — in case you need to fetch data with different token (i.e. from different organizations or using apps with different roles and permissions) — nothing prevents you from putting as many `CommerceLayer` components you want in the same page.
+> Please note that — in case you need to fetch data with different tokens (i.e. from different organizations or using apps with different roles and permissions) — nothing prevents you from putting as many `CommerceLayer` components you want in the same page.

-You can check [our documentation](https://docs.commercelayer.io/api/authentication) for more information about the available authorization flows and leverege [Commerce Layer JS Auth](https://github.com/commercelayer/commercelayer-js-auth) to easily interact with our authentication API.
+You can check [our documentation](https://docs.commercelayer.io/api/authentication) for more information about the available authorization flows and leverage [Commerce Layer JS Auth](https://github.com/commercelayer/commercelayer-js-auth) to easily interact with our authentication API.

-## Using ES6 import
+## Import

-You can use ES6 named import with each single component you plan to use (in addition to `CommerceLayer` one), as follow:
+You can use ES6 named import with every single component you plan to use (in addition to `CommerceLayer` one), as follow:

 ```
 import { CommerceLayer, ...otherComponents } from '@commercelayer/react-components'
 ```

-Check [this summary table](#list-of-components) for the complete (and constantly updated) list of availabe components.
+Check [this summary table](#list-of-components) for the complete (and constantly updated) list of available components.

 # Usage